 Baked Flourless Cakes

 These cakes are delicate and require attention and precision in the temperature and mixing process as well.
 Cheesecakes for example are baked in a hot water bath to ensure even baking and to get the right silky texture required.
 As the name suggests; these are cakes that do not have flour in their ingredients list.
-Popular examples are baked Cheese cakes and Flour-less Chocolate cakes.
+Popular examples are Souffles, baked Cheese cakes and Flour-less Chocolate cakes.

 For easy removal; these cakes should be baked in a spring-form pan.
 The cakes are usually quite sweet; but they also have a dense, silky texture as well.
 In these types of cakes; egg proteins are the ones that provide structure in place of wheat flour starches.